Getting Started #

 Replace the Excel Add-in File #

 Browse to the folder and replace the existing file with the updated version.
+You can copy and paste the updated Excel Add-in file from:

-Open Excel and it will load with the new Excel Add-in from that location.
+Open Excel, and it will load with the new Excel Add-in from that location.

 Skip to the Verify New Add-in Loads steps below.